ecobee/building-controls-simulator/README.md

 cd building-controls-simulator
 ```

+**Note for Windows users**: It is recommended that you clone the repository to a directory that is as short as possible and does not contain spaces or other special characters.
+For example, clone to `c:\devel\building-controls-simulator`.

 ### Local Docker Setup

 You're going to need Docker Desktop installed, if not see https://www.docker.com/.
 Docker Compose CLI is used to manage the containers and is included by default in the desktop versions of docker for all systems.